Claude vs ChatGPT on magicdoor.ai (2026): Which One Should You Start With?

 • GPT-5.5: $5 / $30

-For the same month of 100k input tokens and 300k output tokens, the family-level cost looks like this before the base subscription:
+For the same month of 100k input tokens and 300k output tokens, the usage cost before the base subscription would be:

 ModelApproximate usage cost

-• Mini vs Haiku: GPT-5.4 Mini is the cheaper budget starting point.
+• GPT-5.4 Mini is the lower-cost budget starting point.

 Where Claude Is the Better Starting Point